zadium/StargateRingTP.ossl/README.md

 ### Buildup ###

+From Belnder export Stargate, InternalRing in one export file export Ring to another file

 You need

-* External Ring, as root object that have script
+* External Ring, as root object that have script set physic shape to `Prim`
-* Internal Ring, name it as "InternalRing" to rotate it linked to the root
+* Internal Ring, name it as "InternalRing" to rotate it linked to the root, set Phsyic shape to `none`
-* Ring inside inventory of External ring, with name "Ring"
+* Ring inside inventory of External ring, with name "Ring" set it to `Phantom`, make it glow and alpha 10

 ### License ###